fe-o2/state_machine_exercise/README.md

 - This implementation uses nested match expressions to handle the state transitions

 Unit tests are provided to verify the correctness of the state transitions.
-A quick POC is also found in the `demo.php` file.
+A quick POC is also found in the `examples.php` file.

 # Extra Information